lorikrell/gamerchic/blog/2021-12-17-double-down.md

 ## Spotlight: Bastien Wathan

-Tremere, 11th Gen, Magus, Seventh Circle of Mystery, Sire Vegas
+Tremere, 11th Gen, Magus, Seventh Circle of Mystery, Vegas

 Born a Wathen to a line of the family that settled in Austria, away from England, Bastien spent his fifth son position seeking a craft.
 Rather than enter the priesthood, he sought out an apprenticeship with a family nearing its end.
 The Thonets had few still interested in continuing the business, most eldering and nearing ages best not spent bent to chisel and turning wheel.